Police Who Have Killed Black Americans: Where Are They Now?

 By Nick Fouriezos

-The killing of George Floyd by former Minneapolis police officer Derek Chauvin has drawn attention once more to the deaths of unarmed Black men in police custody and prompted a debate on how authorities who are involved in such cases should be treated by the law.
-With that in mind, here is a look at where the cops who were involved in some of the most egregious examples of police violence against Black men are today, and how the legal system treated them.
+The killing of George Floyd by former Minneapolis police officer Derek Chauvin in 2020 drew attention once more to the deaths of unarmed Black men in police custody and prompted a debate on how authorities who are involved in such cases should be treated by the law.
+As Chauvin now faces trial for murder, here is a look at where the cops who were involved in some of the most egregious examples of police violence against Black men are today, and how the legal system treated them.

 On March 11, Ohio’s 8th District Court of Appeals upheld an earlier Cuyahoga County court’s decision that the city of Cleveland was justified in firing Loehmann.
-The former Cleveland police officer shot and killed Tamir Rice in 2014 after mistaking the 12-year-old’s airsoft gun for a real one, was last in the news in December after a court hearing upheld his firing and also revealed a number of other details about his current life.
-One of the biggest?
-That Loehmann was almost rehired as a police officer in another Ohio district, the village of Bellaire, in 2018.
+The former Cleveland police officer shot and killed Tamir Rice in 2014 after mistaking the 12-year-old’s Airsoft gun for a real one.
+Loehmann was almost rehired as a police officer in another Ohio district, the village of Bellaire, in 2018.
 The Bellaire police chief had chosen to ignore Loehmann’s history, noting that the rookie cop wasn’t fired by the Cleveland Police Department for killing Rice — the department ruled the shooting was “justified” — but because he had lied on his application to join the force.
-Public outrage caused Loehmann to withdraw his application five days later.
-It’s unclear what the former officer, now in his early 30s, was working to get back on the job while also playing amateur football for the Cleveland Warriors, a team of first responders.
+Public outrage caused Loehmann to withdraw his Bellaire application five days later.
+As of January, the former officer, who is in his early 30s, was working to get back on the job while also playing amateur football for the Cleveland Warriors, a team of first responders.

 Betty Jo Shelby